-Today I want to talk to you a little bit about First Looks.
-What First Looks are, how they can change your wedding day’s experience, and how they can affect your wedding photos!
-First Looks have become a popular tradition in the wedding industry in the past few years, and as a wedding photographer of eight years, I am a huge fan of them!
-I am so excited to walk with you through all of the ins and outs of First Looks and share with you a few quotes from my JHP couples about their very own wedding days and First Look experiences.
+Today I want to talk to you a little bit about Wedding Day First Looks, what First Looks are, how they can change your wedding day’s experience, and how they can affect your wedding photos!
+Wedding Day First Looks have become a popular tradition in the wedding industry in the past few years, and as a wedding photographer of eight years, I am a huge fan of them!
+I am so excited to walk with you through all of the first look pros and cons and share with you a few quotes from my JHP couples about their very own wedding days and First Look experiences.

 Let’s start with this: What is a First Look?